 To the Legal Foundation of Washington, thank you for supporting our efforts to further empower formerly incarcerated individuals struggling with LFO debt.

 To the Washington State Arts Commission, thank you for the Snap Grant supporting our exhibit, slideshow, and panel at the 2019 statewide access to justice conference.

 To Blue Earth Alliance, I am forever grateful for the fiscal sponsorship to enable me to grow this project for greater impact.

 LFO policy offends me to my core.
 I am outraged.
-Almost two years in, my outrage is no less but I now also have a great appreciation for the endurance of all the advocates that have come before me.
+Almost three years in, my outrage is no less but I now also have a great appreciation for the endurance of all the advocates that have come before me.